 You’ve probably heard this horror story before – someone loses a home due to a flood and learns after the fact that standard homeowners insurance doesn’t cover flood damage.

-At Charles Meyer Insurance we want you to be educated about all of the risks you may face in Missouri – before a loss occurs – so you can determine what insurance coverage is appropriate.
+At Charles Meyer Insurance Agency we want you to be educated about all of the risks you may face in Missouri – before a loss occurs – so you can determine what insurance coverage is appropriate.